Quantum machine learning using atom-in-molecule-based fragments selected on-the-fly: Results

-When breaking up large query molecules, e.g.~through cascades of bond separating reactions,~\cite{Pople1970bondseparation} increasingly smaller and more common molecular fragments are obtained, whose summed up energy will increasingly deviate from query.
-To control the errors resulting from our {\em Ansatz}, we perform the reverse procedure: Starting very small, increasingly larger amons (representing fragments) are being included in training, resulting in increasingly more accurate ML models.
-The training set size is minimized by selecting only the most relevant amons, i.e.~those small fragments which retain the same local chemical environment as encoded through the coordinates of the query molecule, obtained through preceding DFT relaxation.
-Note that query coordinates resulting from less expensive force-field methods, such as ~\cite{MMFF94s}, could have been used just as well~\cite{DeltaPaper2015}.
+\paragraph{\textbf{Amon-based ML model.}} AML models encode a Bayesian approach which infers the energy of {\em any} query compound, no matter its size or composition, based on a linear combination of properly weighted reference results (from quantum chemistry or experiments) for its constituting building blocks.
+The AML approach rests upon a locality assumption (known to hold under certain conditions~\cite{KohnNearsightedness,StijnPNAS2017}), which is exploited to systematically converge effective quantum property contributions with respect to amon size and number.
+When breaking up large query molecules, e.g.~through cascades of bond separating reactions,~\cite{Pople1970bondseparation} increasingly smaller and more common molecular fragments are obtained, the summed up energy of which will increasingly deviate from query.
+In order to systematically control the errors resulting from our AML {\em Ansatz}, we perform the reverse procedure: Starting very small, increasingly larger amons (representing fragments) are being included in training, resulting in increasingly more accurate ML models.
+The training set size is minimized by selecting only the most relevant amons, i.e.~those small fragments which retain the local chemical environments encoded in the coordinates of the query molecule (e.g.~obtained through preceding universal force-field relaxation~\cite{MMFF94s}).
+The AML approach has limitations, e.g. when it comes to challenging non-local quantum effects, such as in highly electron correlated situations (Peierls/Jahn-Teller distortions, metal-insulator transitions etc).